Manisha-sultana/Manisha-sultana/README.md

 I’m **Manisha Sultana**, a **Software Development Engineer (SDE)** from India 🇮🇳
 with a strong foundation in **Frontend Development** and a growing focus on
-**Data Structures, Algorithms, and Software Engineering fundamentals**.
+**Java-based problem solving, Data Structures, and core Software Engineering fundamentals**.

-I enjoy building **clean, scalable, and user-friendly applications** while continuously improving my problem-solving skills.
+I enjoy building **clean, scalable, and user-friendly applications** while continuously improving my coding and problem-solving skills.

 💡 *“Good software is built with logic, clarity, and consistency.”*